Self-care is particularly important during the winter months when the short, dark days can take their toll on our mental and physical health.

-Whenever we’re having an off day, spending time with our pets can make us feel better, so planning to spend more time with them can only be a good thing – for them too.
+Whenever we’re having an off day, spending time with our pets can help us to feel better, so planning to spend more time with them can only be a good thing – for them too.

-Self-care can mean different things to different people – but we all need it, whatever form it takes.
+Self-care can mean different things to different people – but we all need it, whatever form it takes for us.
 Hopefully, this article has given you a few ideas for ways that you can be kind to yourself this winter, and give your mental and physical health a boost.